• Skip to primary navigation

 Basically, all you have to do to make Homemade Pumpkin Puree without an oven is to use a steamer basket or a rice cooker and steam your cubed pumpkin until soft.
 Then you just thrown the soft, mushy pumpkin into a blender and puree until smooth and silky.
 Done and done!

-Now that I have Homemade Pumpkin Puree, I’m excited to make some warming, fall recipes including Pumpkin Oatmeal with Candied Pumpkin Seeds and Cashew Cream and also some Banana-Less Pumpkin Pie Smoothies.
+Now that I have Homemade Pumpkin Puree, I'm excited to move onto some more pumpkin recipes including Pumpkin Oatmeal with Candied Buckinis, Vegan Pumpkin Peanut Soup and some Banana-Less Pumpkin Pie Smoothies.
 Get excited!

 If you try out this method of making Homemade Pumpkin Puree, I’d love to hear about how it turned out for you!
 Leave a comment or take a picture and tag #theconscientiouseater on Instagram!